 - Specific diagnostics and treatments: Medical payments coverage also covers services to help you determine the extent of your injuries, like X-rays, or treatments required for you to heal, like surgery and therapy.

-Medical payments coverage can go a long way to financially help you or your passengers if any of you gets hurt in a car accident.
+You might be tempted to forgo medical payments coverage to save money on your car insurance, but medical payments coverage can go a long way to financially help you or your passengers if any of you gets hurt in a car accident.

-How is MedPay different from PIP
+How is MedPay different from PIP?

 How much does medical payments coverage cost?

-The premium for MedPay is generally quite low and the benefits you may receive from just one claim may be worth the financial peace of mind.
+The average cost of medical payments coverage is often quite low and the benefits you may receive from just one claim could offer financial peace of mind.

-“For example, if your health insurance has a $1,000 deductible, a 20% copay and you have a $5,000 medical claim from an accident, with your health insurance you would typically pay $1,800 out of pocket,” says Christy Moulton Perry, director of product management for Great Northwest Insurance Co.
+“For example, if your health insurance has a $1,000 deductible, a 20 percent copay and you have a $5,000 medical claim from an accident, with your health insurance you would typically pay $1,800 out of pocket,” says Christy Moulton Perry, director of product management for Great Northwest Insurance Co.
 “But with your MedPay, you would pay $0 out of pocket.
 That’s a big difference.”